-The Property is located adjacent to and north of the town of Kapa'a.
-The Kapa'a By-Pass Road separates the town and the Property.
-The Property is on the northwest corner of the Kapa'a By-Pass Road and Olohena Road.
+The Property is located immediately adjacent to and north of the town of Kapa'a.
+The Kapa'a Bypass Road separates the town and the Property.
+The Property is on the northwest corner of the Kapa'a Bypass Road and Olohena Road.
 Olohena Road runs along and adjacent to the east and north boundaries of the Property.

 The town of Kapa'a consists of a variety of commercial, resort, recreational, and single and multi-family residential uses.
 The Kapa'a Middle School is located adjacent and to the north of the Property.
-Olohena Road fronts Kapa'a Middle School to the north.
+Olohena Road fronts Kapa'a Middle School on the northern boundary of the Property.
 Across Olohena Road are single family residential neighborhoods.
+Thus, the Property is adjacent to urban land uses and urban levels of service.

 The updated General Plan was approved by the County Council and Mayor in February 2018.

-The General Plan establishes priorities for managing growth and community development over a 20year planning timeframe.
+The General Plan establishes priorities for managing growth and community development over a 20-year planning timeframe.

-The General Plan is a direction-setting document and not a regulatory in the sense of a zoning code or other land use entitlement.
 The policies guide County decision-making by mapping land use patterns, describing what type of development is desirable, and by setting high-level priorities for infrastructure and programs.